ComputeStacks/docs/docs/admin_guide/getting_started/architecture_overview.md

 #### Cluster Network

 For [single node](#starter-environment) configurations, you only need a single public IP per server.
+However, in general we recommend a private network if possible.

 For clustered environments, we recommend you create a dedicated private network for inter-node communication.
 This should not perform any kind of source/destination filtering, otherwise we will need to use an overlay network, which will reduce overall network performance.